Share this

 The national average for an ounce of medium-quality weed in the U.S. is $256.08, while the national average for an ounce of high-quality weed is $318.72, indicating a $62.64 difference between the two qualities.

 Apart from measurement and quality, other factors, such as strain, location, local tax laws, and other fiscal effects, influence the cost of an oz of weed.
+Therefore, the price of either quality of weed varies from place to place across the country, within the same state, and even across dispensaries.

 Top 5 States with the Highest Price Per Ounce of High-Quality Weed in the U.S.